 Descriptions of this data follows:

 Name: Peptide sequence for the GADS, followed by /+charge(s) (or Consensus(n)) PrecursorMZ: This is the peptide mass – MZ is used for compatibility with mass spectral searching.
 Not used in searching.
 MW: Not used, DB: Name of library Synon: This is listed along with ‘Name’ in the Name tab, sorted alphabetically Selected Values: Taken from comment field below with <tag>=<value> as specified in Options/Comment Field Display dialog box.
 Comments: Various information for the GADS, given in <Tag>=<Value> format.Fields used for NIST GADS libraries are presented below.
-Sequon= sequence number of asparagine attached to glycan File= name of original data file nSpec= number of identified MS2 spectra, good score/all scores Protease=T (trypsin), C(chymotrypsin),G(gluc),A(alphalytic) log(MaxAb)= log10 of XIC (MS1) abundance TotAb/MaxAb= sum of abundances/maximum (base peak) abundance nRT:OK/notOK(>4)=number of peaks withinin retention time tolerace/outside of tolerance nGoodPeaks= number of good scoring/all glycan peaks Max2Med= maximum abundance/median abundance Qual= GADS quality = nGoodGlycans*(nGoodGlycans/nAllGlycans) TotalUnoccupied= if found, percent of the abundance of this sequence without attached glycans Good implies Byonic score > 30 and retention within tolerance of 4 minutes.
+Sequon= sequence number of asparagine attached to glycan File= name of original data file Class= shows fractional abundance of 5 categories of glycans in the GADS, including HiMannose (HiMan), Hybrid, Complex, Fucose, and Sialyl (HiMan=G2H5-9, Hybrid=G3H5-8, Complex=G4-6H5-7, Hybrid and Complex may also contain Fucose and Sialyl). nSpec= number of identified MS2 spectra, good score/all scores Protease=T (trypsin), C(chymotrypsin),G(gluc),A(alphalytic) log(MaxAb)= log10 of XIC (MS1) abundance TotAb/MaxAb= sum of abundances/maximum (base peak) abundance nRT:OK/notOK(>4)=number of peaks withinin retention time tolerace/outside of tolerance nGoodPeaks= number of good scoring/all glycan peaks Max2Med= maximum abundance/median abundance Qual= GADS quality = nGoodGlycans*(nGoodGlycans/nAllGlycans) Unoccupied= if found, percent of the non-glycosylated abundance of this sequence Good implies Byonic score > 30 and retention within tolerance of 4 minutes.
 May change in future versions.

 Num Peaks: Required – number must match the number of mass/abundance lines that follow Mass Abundance Pairs“</ Peak Annotation>” .
 Each glycan peak is represented as pair of mass/abundance pairs optionally followed by a string of characters in quotes.
 This string has two components separated by a ‘/’.
 The first component is displayed above the peak, and if it begins with a special symbol it is be assigned a selected color (specified in the Properties dialog for that plot).
 These special symbols, their default colors and their mapping to colors selectable in the Properties dialog are: